dotnet/docs/docs/orleans/deployment/deploy-to-azure-app-service.md

 ### The client user experience

 The shopping cart client app has several pages, each of which represents a different user experience.
+The app's UI is built using the [MudBlazor NuGet](https://www.nuget.org/packages/MudBlazor) package.

 **Home page**